Farzana Choudhury, President

 Catherine Coles, Councillor

-Catherine is a Founding Director of the family law firm Parker Coles Curtis that commenced operation in September 2020.
-Prior to that she worked in a national family law firm and also Legal Aid ACT.
-She was admitted to practice in 2010 and obtained Specialist Accreditation in Family Law (NSW) in 2015.
-She is also an Independent Children’s Lawyer, a mentor for ANU and UC law students, and volunteers at the Women’s Legal Centre.
-She previously served on Council from 2013 to 2017, taking time off to have two children who are now 4 years and 2 years old and keep her busy.
-She has been recognised as a leading family and divorce lawyer and parenting custody lawyer in the Doyles Guide for multiple consecutive years.
+Catherine is a founding director of the family law firm Parker Coles Curtis, which commenced operation in September 2020.
+Prior to that, she worked in a national family law firm and also at Legal Aid ACT.
+She was admitted to practice in 2010 and obtained specialist accreditation in family law (NSW) in 2015.
+She is also an independent children’s lawyer, a mentor for Australian National University and University of Canberra law students, and a volunteer at the Women’s Legal Centre.
+She previously served on Council from 2013 to 2017, taking time off to have two children who keep her busy.
+She has been recognised as a leading family and divorce lawyer and parenting custody lawyer in Doyle's Guide for multiple consecutive years.

 Chris Donohue, Councillor